G07Watch/OccupancyApp/README.md

   with the Yelp API having CORS issues, proceeding without the Yelp API might be better in the interim.

   Is not using React reasonable or practical for the purposes of this application?

+Progress Note:
+  Due to difficulties integrating the Yelp API, that feature is being temporarily shelved.